-1.5.6.3 Assessment Criteria for the glossary that must be submitted with the master's research paper by students in the Japanese-English Translation and Interpretation course
+1.5.6.3 Assessment Criteria for the master's research paper "Glossary" by a student majored in the Japanese-English Translation and Interpretation

 - (1) Formatting - a.
 Are there careless mistakes such as typographical errors and omissions? - b.
-Is the glossary well-structured? - c.
-Is there conformity of style (paragraphs, citations, examples, annotations, references) - d.
+Is the glossary well-structured? - C. Is there conformity of style (paragraphs, citations, examples, annotations, references) - d.
 Are references in the text and annotations correctly cited? - (2) Expressions and writing style - a.
 Is the writing carefully structured using formal academic language? - b.
 Is the text grammatically correct? - c.
 Are citations and examples written in a language other than the language of the text grammatically correct? - (3) Theme, research question formulations, conclusions - a.
 Is there a clear explanation for the need to compile a glossary? - b.
 Are the research questions original? - c.
 Is the subject matter and its significance clearly presented? - (4) Research methodology and composition - a.
 Is the glossary appropriate in terms of significance and necessity, rather than just being a list of terms translated between English and Japanese? - b.
 Is the presentation well-organized and based on an original viewpoint? - c.
-Is the foundation for the paper's organization clearly stated? - d.
+Is the foundation for the paper's organization clearly stated?

+- d.
 Is there an explanation for the basis of selecting specific translations, are terms well explained, and is there an attached list of reference works and materials? - (5) Academic and practical significance - a.
 Does the paper present a persuasive outcome? - b.
 Does it present yet-to-be-defined issues? - c.
 Could the glossary be of interest to researchers in other fields?

-1.5.6.4 Assessment Criteria for a translation submitted as a master's research paper by a student in the Japanese-English Translation and Interpretation course
+1.5.6.4 Assessment Criteria for a master's research paper "Japanese-English Translation" by a student majored in Japanese-English Translation and Interpretation